 How does the brain help us feel?

-The body can receive any information and form a response is possible only through "cooperation" between the senses and the brain.
+The body’s receipt of any information and the formation of a response is possible only through “cooperation” between the senses and the brain.

 That is why there are numerous connections between them - pathways consisting of nerve fibers.